-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline programing from academics and beyond ensure our practices are always moving forward. elevate our programing from academics and beyond 1.18 Internal assessments given BOY, MOY, and EOY 10 months growth on average for 80% or greater students Internal assessments show that at MOY marker, 62% of students were meeting growth and we projected 76% of students will meet growth markers.
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline strategies to elevate our programing from academics and beyond elevate programming ensure our practices are always moving forward. and strategies to elevate our programing from academics and beyond 1.18 Internal assessments given BOY, MOY, and EOY 10 months growth on average for 80% or greater students Internal assessments show that at MOY marker, 62% of students were meeting growth and we projected 76% of students will meet growth markers.
 EOY data will be available July.
-Internal assessments given BOY, MOY, and EOY 10 months growth on average for 80% or greater students 1.19 Increase AP enrollment all students and by student group by 2% for each year Approximately 25% of students were enrolled in AP courses during the 23-24 school year.
-Increase AP enrollment all students and by student group by 2% for each year 1.20 Increase Dual Enrollment all students and by student group by 2% for each year Increase Dual Enrollment all students and by student group by 2% for each year Increase Dual Enrollment all students and by student group by 2% for each year 1.21 Increase CTE course options for all students and by student group by 2% for each year Increase CTE coursework for all students and by student group by 2% for each year Increase CTE course options and all students and by student group by 2% for each year 1.22 Increase 4 year graduation cohort all students and by student group by 2% for each year Increase 4 year Cohort all students and by student group by 2% for each year Increase 4 year cohort all students and by student group by 2% for each year
+Internal assessments for EOY indicated Internal assessments given BOY, MOY, and EOY 10 months growth on average for 80% or greater students 1.19 Increase AP enrollment all students and by student group by 2% for each year Approximately 25% of students were enrolled in AP courses during the 23-24 school year.
+27% of students were enrolled in an AP courase for 24- 25 school year Increase AP enrollment all students and by student group by 2% for each year Above baseline 1.20 Increase Dual Enrollment all students and by student group by 2% for each year Increase Dual Enrollment all students and by student group by 2% for each year Dual enrollment with WLA, SMC, and Camino increased due to MOUs, collaboration and onsite college courses Increase Dual Enrollment all students and by student group by 2% for each year None 1.21 Increase CTE course options for all students and by student group by 2% for each year Increase CTE coursework for all students and by student group by 2% for each year New CTE pathways were launched in VAPA and Engineering Increase CTE course options and all students and by student group by 2% for each year None 1.22 Increase 4 year graduation cohort all students and by student Increase 4 year Cohort all students and by 4 year Cohort remained the same Increase 4 year cohort all students and by student None